 The Impact of Community Social Stress on Opioid Use and NAS

 To bring this wider context back into the conversation about NAS, a research team led by Dr. Stephen Patrick at Vanderbilt University recently published a study in JAMA that examined the association between trends in county-level rates of NAS and factors like the unemployment rate and availability of mental health services and primary care across 580 counties from 2009 to 2015.
 The authors found that areas in which residents had fewer mental health services available to them had higher NAS rates.
 One notable finding was that the researchers reported the 10-year unemployment rate of a county was associated with strikingly higher rates of NAS—roughly a threefold difference in incidence between the areas with the highest unemployment rate and the areas with the lowest unemployment rate.
-You can see the close patterning between NAS incidence and unemployment rates in the figure below.
+You can see the close patterning between NAS incidence and unemployment rates in the figure above.

 What is going on here?
 The authors proposed that their study findings are consistent with the idea that communities with higher levels of social stress are also more susceptible to substance use disorders, including opioid use in pregnancy.
 There is no doubt that poverty and substance use often travel together, and can be a particularly toxic stressor during pregnancy.